franzageek/wmi/README.md

 ## Introduction
 Windows Manual Installer is an **installer for Windows** written in **Batch**.
 It runs in 3 stages:
 - _**Stage 0**_: The disk gets prepared, the Windows image gets applied and the boot files get created.
-- _**Stage 1**_: Begins after the first reboot.
+- _**Stage 1**_: It begins after the first reboot.
 WinDeploy sets up drivers and resources, and the user account is setted up.
-- _**Stage 2**_: Begins after the second reboot.
+- _**Stage 2**_: It begins after Stage 1 is completed.
 The Windows Modules Installer gets started, TrustedInstaller sets up your PC and the installation is complete.

 After you run WMI, you need to **follow on-screen steps** (for use & installation see [_`Use`_](https://github.com/franzageek/wmi#Use)).